Get ready for uni with a student account that works for you.Read more…

 How do I open a joint current account?

+The process of opening a joint current account is very similar to opening a sole current account.
+However the obvious difference is that there will be two sets of personal details to complete and verify.
 Most banks give you the option of opening a joint current account either online, by phone or by visiting a branch, although there are one or two that will only do it in person.
-First, you need to make sure you are eligible and have the correct documentation.
+First, you and your partner(s) need to make sure you are eligible and have the correct documentation.

-To open an account in person, find your closest branch and make an appointment either by phone or by submitting an appointment request form online.
-Once you have your appointment time, gather your documentation to take with you.
+If you find that you can only apply for a joint account from your chosen bank in person, you’ll need to make an appointment either by submitting an appointment request form online.
+Double check whether all joint account holders need to be present or whether one person can apply with all the relevant documentation for all parties.
+Once you have your appointment time, gather your documentation and the documentation of your partner(s) to take with you.
 This will include:

 - Identification (passport or UK or IE driving licence)